Energetic ($<$ 2 MeV) ion fluxes measured by ASPEX-STEPS on board Aditya-L1 during its earth-bound phase: Observations and methodology

 \subsection{Orientation of PS and NP detector units}

 At this point, it is important to note that PS and NP detector units of ASPEX-STEPS were not oriented along their nominal (as planned at the L1 point) operational configurations during the observation period.
-Figure \ref{fig:fig3} demonstrates the trajectory of AL1 and typical orientations of PS and NP detectors during interval 1 (panels a, b, c, d), 4 (panels e, f, g, h), and 5 (panels i, j, k, l) with respect to GSE coordinate system.
-The specific interval, IMF $B_z$ condition during that interval along with start time ($t_s$) and end time ($t_e$) of the interval are mentioned at the top of each column of Figure \ref{fig:fig3}.
-The first two panels of each column show the trajectory of AL1 in the XY and XZ planes of GSE coordinate system.
-The typical look directions of PS (red) and NP (black) detector units of ASPEX-STEPS at a particular time (mentioned at the top of panels (c), (g), and (k) in blue) within the specified interval with respect to GSE coordinate system are illustrated in the last two panels of each column.
-The Earth and the Sun are symbolically represented by blue and yellow filled circles, respectively, in the figure.
+Figure \ref{fig3} demonstrates the orientations of PS (red arrows) and NP (black arrows) detectors during intervals 1 (panels a, b), 2 (panels c, d), 3 (panels e, f), 4 (panels g, h), and 5 (panels i, j) with respect to GSE coordinate system.
+The orientations at the start and end of the intervals are shown by filled and unfilled arrows, respectively.
+As can be seen, PS unit was mostly looking at the Sun by making an angle with the XY-plane of the GSE coordinate system.
+On the other hand, NP unit was mostly oriented towards right of the Earth's dusk sector, making an angle with the GSE XY-plane.
+As the spacecraft was moving along its orbit, there was change in orientations of these detector units, which is illustrated in Figure \ref{fig3}.